achen831008/achen831008.github.io/data/blogs/2017_10_31_futures_market.md

 Market Quotes
 ========================
-Futures quotes are available from exchanges and from several online sources (see, for example, futures.tradingcharts.com/marketquotes).
+Futures quotes are available from exchanges and from several online sources [link](http://futures.tradingcharts.com/marketquotes/).

 Prices
 ------